 We've officially moved into our new place in Pioneer Square.
 There's so much light here and

-we love our view... watching the ferries & gorgeous sunsets over the Olympics.
+we love our view... watching all of the activity in Elliott Bay & gorgeous sunsets over the Olympics.

 We have decided to relocate to Seattle.
 This means leaving our Olympia home of the past twelve years.
 Bittersweet, indeed.
 It has sheltered us through many milestones in our lives.